 Since the Issuer's initial public offering of Common Stock in March 1994, the Company has had a debt level of less than 55% of the Company's Total Market Capitalization.
-"Total Market Capitalization" means the sum of (i) the aggregate market value of the outstanding equity shares, assuming full redemption of OP Units for shares of Common Stock, plus (ii) the total debt of the Operating Partnership including a pro rata share of the debt of the Joint Venture Centers.
+"Total Market Capitalization" means the sum of (i) the aggregate market value of the outstanding equity shares, assuming full redemption of outstanding OP Units and full conversion of outstanding preferred stock for shares of Common Stock, plus (ii) the total debt of the Operating Partnership including a pro rata share of the debt of the Joint Venture Centers.
 The organizational documents of the Company, however, do not limit the amount or percentage of indebtedness that it may incur.
 Accordingly, the Board of Directors of the Issuer (the "Board of Directors") could alter or eliminate this current practice with respect to borrowing.
 If this practice were changed, the Company could become more highly leveraged, resulting in an increased risk of default on its obligations and an increase in debt service requirements, either of which could adversely affect the financial condition and results of operations of the Company.